Abhishek99GIT/Job-Listing-Fullstack-Frontend/README.md

-If you want test this frontend, you have first run my backend springboot, else my Apis wont work in the frontend.
+If you want test this frontend, you have to first run my backend springboot.
-I have to more changes to this frontend, for now to shows a home page with an angular routing to a job list that is displayed using a get api using my backend spring api key to get all job posts in my mongoDB database.
+I have to make more changes to this frontend.
+For now, it shows a home page with an angular routing to a professional job list that is displayed using a get api using my backend spring api key to get all job posts in my mongoDB database.

 # FullstackProjectFrontend